-23 Commerce Commission, Fibre Input Methodologies: Main final decisions - reasons paper, 13 October 2020.
+26 Commerce Commission, Fibre Input Methodologies: Main final decisions - reasons paper, 13 October 2020.

-Inputs Process Assumptions NZ Company Tax Rate.
-Fonterra's weighted- average tax depreciation rate on assets relevant to the NMPB.
-The calculated EBIT of the NMPB.
-Determine ratio of tax depreciation (given Fonterra's average tax depreciation rate) to 'tilted annuity' depreciation implied by the various key inputs into the tilted annuity calculation, and scale tilted annuity depreciation by this amount to derive an estimate of tax depreciation for the NMPB.
+Inputs Process Assumptions The calculated EBIT of the NMPB. depreciation by this amount to derive an estimate of tax depreciation for the NMPB.
 Adjust the NMPB's calculated EBIT for the difference between tilted annuity and calculated tax depreciation to arrive at an estimate of taxable earnings, exclusive of any interest tax shield, and apply the company tax rate to this amount to assess tax payable.
-Spread calculated tax in three equal instalments over the course of the relevant season.
-That the approach taken to deriving an estimate of tax depreciation is reasonable.
-That the omission of any further adjustments for items that would in practice be relevant to the calculation of taxable income will not result in any systematic bias in the calculation of tax payable.
+Spread calculated tax in three equal instalments over the course of the relevant season. items that would in practice be relevant to the calculation of taxable income will not result in any systematic bias in the calculation of tax payable.